JonathanMahut/socialmedia/README.md

 * Click "Authentication" in the left-hand menu
 * Click the "sign-in method" tab
 * Click "Email and Password" and enable it
-* Create an app within your Firebase instance for Android, with package name com.yourcompany.news
-* Run the following command to get your SHA-1 key:
+* You'll need to create a Firestore Database and a Firebase Storage

 ```
-keytool -exportcert -list -v \
--alias androiddebugkey -keystore ~/.android/debug.keystore
+FlutterFire configure and answer to the différents question
 ```

-* In the Firebase console, in the settings of your Android app, add your SHA-1 key by clicking "Add Fingerprint".
-* Follow instructions to download google-services.json
-* place `google-services.json` into `/android/app/`.
+* The google.service.json and firebase needed diles will be automacality created
+* For android, some modifications will be to done in the gradle file (project and app).)
 * Add the activity in the manifest.xml in android/app/main

   <activity

   android:name="com.yalantis.ucrop.UCropActivity"

   android:screenOrientation="portrait"

   android:theme="@style/Theme.AppCompat.Light.NoActionBar"/>

 - (skip if not running on iOS)